 On or about September 8, 2017, the District received an initial Petition proposing the creation of the Charter School for a term of five years, from July 1, 2018 through June 30, 2023.
-Pursuant to Education Code section 47605, subdivisions (a)(1)(B), the Petition is signed by the requisite number of teachers meaningfully interested in teaching at the Charter School.
-(Appendix B) The District held a public hearing on September 21, 2017, so that the District's Governing Board "Board") could consider the "level of support for the petition by teachers employed by the district, other employees of the district, and parents."
+Pursuant to Education Code section 47605, subdivision (a)(1)(B), the Petition is signed by the requisite number of teachers meaningfully interested in teaching at the Charter School.
+(Appx.
+B.) The District held a public hearing on September 21, 2017, so that the District's Governing Board ("Board") could consider the "level of support for the petition by teachers employed by the district, other employees of the district, and parents."
 (Ed.
-Code, § 47605, subd. (b).)
+Code § 47605, sub. (b).)

-The Petition proposes to establish a charter school to serve 220 students in kindergarten through third grade in the 2018-2019 school year, and expand over the subsequent four years to serve a total of 480 students in transitional kindergarten ("TK") through fifth grade in the 2022-2023 school year.
-Petitioner aspires for the Charter School to "provide a rigorous TK-5 academic program that reinforces the academic fundamentals in reading, math, science, language and history to all students who wish to attend..."
+The Petition proposes to establish a classroom based charter school to serve 60 students in sixth (6th) through eighth (8th) grade in the 2018-2019 school year and expand over the subsequent four (4) years to serve a total of 270 students in sixth (6th) through eighth (8th) grade during the 2022-2023 school year.
+Petitioner aspires for SCA to "... provide a rigorous academic program that reinforces the academic fundamentals in reading, math, science, language, and history to all students who wish to attend and will meet its mission by working in collaboration with all stakeholders."
 (Petition, pg.
 18.)
-Petitioner does not currently operate any charter schools in the District, but operates one elementary school, three middle schools and two high schools in Oakland and Richmond, California.
-Along with this Petition, Petitioner has also submitted an initial petition for the operation of a charter middle school in the District.
-A review of Benito Juarez Elementary (Petitioner's elementary school in Richmond) revealed strong academic performance for those students enrolled.
-On the whole, the students at Benito Juarez Elementary outperformed, or performed similar to students of the authorizing district and comparison schools.

-Consider Resolution No. 2968 or 2969: Initial Charter Petition for Amethod Public Schools: Sonia Sotomayor Charter Elementary
+Consider Resolution No. 2970 or 2971: Initial Charter Petition for Amethod Public Schools: Sacramento Charter Academy Middle School